-What's better than delicious cake on your wedding day?
+What's better than a delicious cake on your wedding day?
 Getting to enjoy that celebratory sweet again on your first wedding anniversary, of course!
 But anyone with a freezer knows that properly preserving food to eat a whole year later is a little more complicated than just throwing a few slices into a plastic bag.
 The good thing is, a little advanced planning and some intentional choices will make the process totally easy.
-Sure, freezing the top tier of your wedding cake is more about tradition than having a bite of cake that tastes as good as it did on your wedding day (which is why many bakers offer small anniversary cakes that you can purchase, freshly baked, when the time comes) — but it's a tradition that's totally sweet.
-We talked to Amy Beck, the owner, baker and designer of Chicago's Amy Beck Cake Design, to get a baker's perspective and inside tips on how to make that top tier last.
+Sure, freezing the top tier of your wedding cake is more about tradition than having a bite of cake that tastes as good as it did on your wedding day (which is why many bakers offer small anniversary cakes that you can purchase, freshly baked, when the time comes)—but it's a tradition that's totally sweet.
+We talked to Amy Beck, the owner, baker, and designer of Chicago's Amy Beck Cake Design, to get a baker's perspective and insider tips on how to make that top tier last.

 "Let your baker know during your cake tasting and consultation if you plan to serve or save the top tier," says Beck.
 Why?
 "If you decide to save that top tier, you'll want to make sure the lower tiers will have enough slices to serve all your guests."

-2. Don't worry about the design.
+2. Don't worry about the design

 Thankfully both fondant and buttercream freeze well, so you don't have to sacrifice design for tradition.
 Says Beck, "Choose the cake design you love, then ask your caterer to properly box it up for you to take home."

-3. Strategize flavors.
+3. Strategize Flavors

 While both buttercream and fondant hold up well to the freezer, as do most cake flavors, not all fillings are created equal.
 "Cream cheese frosting and ganaches dry out quickly, which doesn't bode well for a year in the freezer," says Beck.
-Keep this in mind if you're offering several cake flavor combinations, so you can make sure the top tier is one that will stand the test of time, literally.
+Keep this in mind if you're offering several cake flavor combinations, so you can make sure the top tier is one that will stand the test of time—literally.